Menu

 ESA Behavioral Health Professionals’ Roles Specific to Social and Emotional Health and Wellness

+These documents are based on the best practice models from each of our national organizations, and refer to the education provided in nationally-approved training programs for each profession.
+This is not to imply that all professionals in these roles are providing all of these services, nor is this to be seen as an exhaustive list of all services these professionals may provide.
+All seven professions promote the use of evidence based practices and interventions, and this is to be implied in the information provided below.
+These documents specifically address the social and emotional health and wellness of our students, which is only one domain of service each profession provides.
 It should be noted that many of our colleagues in Washington state are staffed at a ratio incompatible with the provision of comprehensive services.
 It is the intention of the ESA Behavioral Health Coalition to raise awareness of the scope of training of these professionals and to advocate for more collaborative services models allowing all four professionals to work together in serving Washington’s youth.
-All four of our professions advocate for collaboration with one another and other professionals within a Multi Tiered System of Support (MTSS) to provide an Interconnected System Framework (ISF), and all four professions are qualified and trained to participate on MTSS teams as well as to provide data, expertise, and recommendation for universal supports.
+All seven of our professions advocate for collaboration with one another and other professionals within a Multi Tiered System of Support (MTSS) to provide an Interconnected System Framework (ISF), and all seven professions are qualified and trained to participate on MTSS teams as well as to provide data, expertise, and recommendation for universal supports.
 We also recognize that special education services happen throughout all three tiers and are not tied to a specific tier, and so special education or IEP related services are not referenced in the MTSS aligned tiered document.

 Mission